bikal3/geog313-final-project/README.md

 ### 4. Open the Notebook

-After logging into JupyterLab, you should see the `main.ipynb` notebook in the directory.
+After logging into JupyterLab, you should see the file name with ipynb extention notebook in the directory.
 Click to open it, and you can start running the code.

 ### Stopping the Container